toradex/toradex-torizon-manifest/README.md

 * Image Space limitation

-  The full featured image is rather large taking up most of the space on the Colibri i.MX7 raw NAND.
+  The full-featured image is rather large taking up most of the space on the Colibri i.MX7 raw NAND.
 As such it is not recommended to experiment with containers on this device since there isn't much space for containers as is.
-In the future we hope to slim down the footprint.
-Alternativley, the Balena based image is slimmer by about ~70MB.
+In the future, we hope to slim down the footprint.
+Alternatively, the Balena based image is slimmer by about ~70MB.

 * Xorg video driver